Dilant/BMETutorial/src/en/start/preparation.md

 `File → Manage Projects`

 It arms you when, for example, you want to make a series of maps.
-But under most circumstances, it's enough to only use the default project `MyBallexMap` .
+But under most circumstances, it's enough to only use the default project `NewProject` .

 **Retain at least one project** so as to avoid any problems.

 ::: tip

-In this tutorial, everything is based on the default project `MyBallexMap`.
+In this tutorial, everything is based on the default project `NewProject`.

 :::